Abdou El Id

 Abdou M'Bark El Id (born 16 June 1999), is a Mauritanian international footballer who plays for FK Kukësi.

 Club career

 In 2019, El Id signed for Spanish side CD Numancia, immediately being assigned to the club's 'B' team.
-Following a move back to his native Mauritania with FC Nouadhibou, he returned to Europe to join Albanian side FK Kukësi in 2022.
+Following a move back to his native Mauritania with Nouadhibou, he returned to Europe to join Albanian side FK Kukësi in 2022.

+In September 2024, El Id signed for Libyan Premier League club Alittihad Misurata.